terenceLuffy/AppStoreStyleHorizontalScrollView/README.md

 1.2: Change C style code to Swift 3 compatible code, fix removeItemAtIndex last index crash bug

 1.3: Supoort Swift 3 and XCode 8, add support to nib file

+1.4: Add custom width when judging whether to scroll to next item; add support to all Apple devices screen size, now you can specified different mini margin, mini appear width and left margin for all sorts of screen sizes.

 ### iOS Supported Version
 It is developed based on UIScrollView and its delegate methods, so it is completely compatible to most iOS versions.
 But the Swift version requires 8.0 or above.